-- 1) Firewall with intrusion protection services options include Cisco, SonicWall, WatchGuard and others. - 2) Anti-virus that is updated regularly options include GFI Vipre, eSet, McAfee and others. - 3) Password managers options include Citrix Password manager, LastPass, RoboForms, Password Depot and others.

-4) Encryption of all drives and removable media - options include Microsoft additional protection for the firm.
+- 1. Firewall with intrusion protection services options include Cisco, SonicWall, WatchGuard and others. - 2.
+Anti-virus that is updated regularly options include GFI Vipre, eSet, McAfee and others. - 3.
+Password managers options include Citrix Password manager, LastPass, RoboForms, Password Depot and others. - 4.
+Encryption of all drives and removable media options include Microsoft Bitlocker, PGP and the built-in encryption in the Mac OS, which unfortunately is off by default.